What is Truth?

 1Co 1:18 For the preaching of the cross is to them that perish foolishness; but unto us which are saved it is the power of God.

-However, Jesus Christ had already revealed the answer to His disciples while He was praying to God the Father:
+Jesus the Christ revealed the answer to "what is truth" to His disciples while He was praying to God the Father:

-Joh 17:14 I have given them Your word; and the world has hated them [Greek: to detest or love less], because they are not of the world, even as I am not of the world.
+Joh 17:14 I have given them your word; and the world has hated them [to detest or love less; persecute], because they are not of the world [Rom 12:2], even as I am not of the world.

 Joh 17:16 They are not of the world, even as I am not of the world.

-So, we clearly see from the mouth of Jesus the Christ of God that the word of God is truth, words spoken by His holy prophets in the Old Testament:
+We clearly see, from the mouth of Jesus, the Christ of God, that the word of God is truth, words spoken by the holy prophets in the Old Testament:

 2Pe 1:21 For the prophecy came not in old time by the will of man: but holy men of God spoke as they were moved by the Holy Ghost [Spirit].

-And words spoken by Jesus Christ in the New Testament:
+And words spoken by Jesus His Christ in the New Testament:

 Joh 18:37 Pilate therefore said unto him, Are you a king then?
 Jesus answered, you say that I am a king.
 To this end was I born, and for this cause came I into the world, that I should bear witness unto the truth.
-Every one that is of the truth hears my voice [Greek: His sayings (Pro 4:10, 20; Mat 7:24, 28; Joh 14:24; Rev 22:7)].
+Every one that is of the truth hears my voice [sayings; doctrine (Pro 4:10, 20; Mat 7:24, 28; Joh 7:16; 14:24; Rev 22:7).

 Joh 10:27 My sheep hear my voice, and I know them, and they follow me:

-If the word or doctrine of men contradicts, compromises with, or omits the word of God, and you follow those men, then you are not following the Christ.
+If the words or doctrines of men contradict, compromise with, or omit the truth of God, and you follow those men, then you are not following the Christ.
 You are following anti-Christs:

 1Th 2:13 For this cause also thank we God without ceasing, because, when you received the word of God which you heard of us, you received it not as the word of men, but as it is in truth, the word of God, which effectually works also in you that believe.